-Subjects in the Mathematics Faculty
+Subjects in Mathematics are:

 - Junior Mathematics (Years 7 to 9)